okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/features/exporting.md

 You can find out what it means here: [Synoptic Panel Certification](../security/index.md#certification)

-### Exporting Maps to SVG, JSVG or CSV
+### Exporting Maps to SVG or JSON

+You can export maps from Synoptic Panel to SVG or JSON files via the [Map Editor](../map-editor/index.md), by clicking the **Export** button in the [Header](../map-editor/index.md#header) section.

 <todo visible>
-    This section will describe how to export maps (with the ability to include data binding) from Synoptic Panel.
+    Add screencast of the Export button in the Map Editor.
 </todo>